Rate-My-Landlord/Rate-My-Landlord/Backend-Flask/docs/graphql.md

 All API calls can be sent to a single endpoint: **http://127.0.0.1:5000/api/graphql**
 ### All API calls **MUST** be **POST** requests

+### Authentication
+For all queries, you do no have to worry about authentication.
+However, there are a few mutations that do require authentication.
+Authentication is outlined in the [authentication docs](authentication.md).

 ## [Query Docs](query.md)
 ## [Mutation Docs](mutation.md)